HelpDev/NGO-HelpDev-Storyblok/README.md

 2. Add the token from Storyblok like `STORYBLOK_TOKEN=this_is_my_token`
 3. Your Nuxt.js project can be started and will consume data from your Storyblok Space.

-> For more advanced article on how to build multilanguage website with Storyblok and Nuxt.js, check our [The Complete Guide to Build a Full Blown Multilanguage Website with Nuxt.js](https://www.storyblok.com/tp/nuxt-js-multilanguage-website-tutorial).

 ## Build Setup

 ```bash